rlucas-scninet/scinet-site/pages/guide/CeresAtlasDifferences.md

 ---
-title: From Ceres To Atlas
+title: Differences betweeen Ceres and Atlas
 description: A guide to the differences between the Ceres cluster and the Atlas cluster
 permalink: /guide/CeresAtlasDifferences
 author: Marina Kraeva